Ku Nye Therapy Course

 For a quick video intro click here.

 Ku Nye helps maintain or restore harmonious balance.
-It can be combined with other external therapies such as moxabustion, stick therapy, cupping, Lum bathing therapy, stone and shell massage, and compresses.
+It can be combined with other external therapies such as moxibustion, stick therapy, cupping, Lum bathing therapy, stone and shell massage, and compresses.

 The rejuvenating and restorative benefits of Ku Nye are mentioned in many original Tibetan texts including the Bum Shi, Gyud Shi and Ton Huang medical text.